bogwi/Musubi/README.md

 Kruskal:     cost: 59264 time: 0.226
 throughput: 4.418
 ```
-(a) By an experiment, it was found that recursive dfsC breaks to segmentation fault at around 1_200_000 edges given the graph described above; therefore no data for this algorithm implementation is for larger graphs.
-For small undirected random graphs < 1.2M edges, using a pure recursive dfsC algorithm should be fine.
+(a) In an experiment, recursive `.dfsC` was found to break at about 1_200_000 edges for the graph described above, so there is no data for this algorithm implementation for larger graphs.
+For small undirected random graphs < 1.2M edges, using a purely recursive `.dfsC` algorithm should be fine.

 ```
 100k vertices: u64